dotnet/docs/docs/architecture/cloud-native/candidate-apps.md

 - Future-proof application investment?

-The right migration strategy depends on the organizational priorities and the systems you're targeting.
-In many cases, it may be more cost effective to cloud-optimize a monolithic application or add coarse-grained services to an N-Tier app.
+The right migration strategy depends on organizational priorities and the systems you're targeting.
+For many, it may be more cost effective to cloud-optimize a monolithic application or add coarse-grained services to an N-Tier app.
 In these cases, you can still make full use of cloud PaaS capabilities like the ones offered by Azure App Service.

 ## Summary

 In this chapter, we introduced cloud-native computing.
-We provided a definition along with the key capabilties that drive a cloud-native applications.
+We provided a definition along with the key capabilities that drive a cloud-native application.
 We looked the types of applications that might justify this investment and effort.

 With the introduction behind, we now dive into a much more detailed look at cloud native.